cubeli27/Bare_Min_Atmega328p/README.md

  ```
 <img src="Images/ICSP.jpg" alt="ICSP" style="width:400px;">

 5. Burning the bootloader steps.
-In Tools set Board: Breadboard Arduino/ ATmega328p, Programmer: Arduino as ISP, then click Burn Bootloader.
+In Tools set Board: MiniCore/Atmega328 with Clock:"External 20 MHz", Programmer: Arduino as ISP, then click Burn Bootloader.

-*Notice*: I am using a 20MHz crystal because that was the only one I had.
-That's why I am using this bootloader.
-If you have a 16MHz crystal other bootloaders should not only work but be better overall.
-But in this case for simplicity's sake, this will work.
-(And does)
+This is the link to the MiniCore github: https://github.com/MCUdude/MiniCore

 6. You should see "Done Burning Bootloader".
 Now you're set and can unplug your jumper wires and store your Arduino Uno you won't need it anymore.

 <img src="Images/DoneBurningBootloader.PNG" alt="DoneBurningBootloader" style="width:400px;">

 7. Connect your custom board to your PC through a USB cable.
-8. In order to upload any code just select in Tools Board: Arduino AVR Board/ Arduino Duemilanove or Diecimila and click Upload (arrow pointing right).
+8. In order to upload any code just select in Tools Board: MiniCore/ Atmega328 with 20 MHz external clock and click Upload (arrow pointing right).
 You should see the orange LEDs flashing.
 9. If you want to start with the blink sketch make sure to use pins 5,6 or 7 because built-in LED's are on those pins.
  ```ignore
  | PIN      |  LED        |